 We all have our favorite shampoo and conditioner.
 We have pretty strong opinions about the best brand of mayonnaise (or we hate it entirely).
 So it should really come as no surprise that many people have chosen a favorite polymer clay sealer, Varathane.
 I don’t always use a sealer or varnish on my polymer clay, but when I do, Varathane is one of my top picks.

 Do You Need to Seal Polymer Clay?

 One of the most common questions I am asked is, “Do you need to seal polymer clay?”
 The short answer is no. Baked polymer clay is a durable plastic and does not need to be sealed against the elements.
-Polymer clay is so durable that it will hold up to wear, weathering, washing, and use better than any sealer that you can put on it.
+Polymer clay is so durable that it will hold up to wear, weathering, washing (dishwasher and clothes washer), and use better than any sealer that you can put on it.

 You would also use a sealer on polymer clay when you want to change the look of the surface.
 If you want the surface to be more glossy or more matte then a sealer is a great way to do that.
 Adding even a thin layer of a sealer can intensify colors just like when you find a pebble at the beach then wet it to see the colors.
 Varnish also makes translucent clay more translucent, mica powders more sparkly, and colors much more rich and deep.

 What is Varathane?